Death Date: 21/04/2013

 - Shakuntala had written many books on astrology, mathematics for children, puzzles, cookbooks, and novels.

-- She even penned down ‘The World of Homosexuals,’ the first comprehensive study of homosexuality in India.
+- She had even penned down ‘The World of Homosexuals,’ the first comprehensive study of homosexuality in India.

-- Shakuntala opened Shakuntala Devi Education Foundation Public Trust to aid the underprivileged kids to attain quality education.
+- Shakuntala had opened Shakuntala Devi Education Foundation Public Trust to aid the underprivileged kids to attain quality education.

 - Google honoured her with a Google Doodle for her achievements on her 84th birthday on 4 November 2013.

 - A deep research on her abilities was carried out by the psychology professor, Arthur Jensen, from the University of California.
 He has mentioned the outcomes in the academic journal “Intelligence.”

 - Shakuntala had attended a convent school for 3 months and then expelled out because of non-payment of her school fees.

 - She had featured on the BBC show where the host, Leslie Mitchell, presented her a complex math problem.
 Shakuntala solved the problem within a few seconds but the host said that her answer was incorrect as it didn’t match the answer which was calculated by their team.
 Later, the host realised that Shakuntala’s answer was correct.
 After the incident got spread across the world she was titled as the “Human Computer.”